superduper-io/superduper/docs/dev_n_demo_setup.md

 ## developer-contributor setup

-Users who would like to run the demo notebooks locally need to ensure:
+Users who would like to contribute to `superduperdb` need a standard GitHub contributor setup with a mock database, this includes:

 * a running local MongoDB server
 * a fork and a local `git` clone of the repository to support